The Ironist

 Mykonos

 Ancient Delos (the birthplace of Apollo and Artemis) is just a boat ride away, a sacred archaeological site that once rivaled Delphi (the seat of the oracle of Apollo).
 But Mykonos itself is mythical in its own right.
-Half hedonism (all the party animals are found here), half history (with Venetian, Byzantine and all types of influences), but all glamour.
-One moment you’re admiring 16th-century windmills, the next you’re trying to remember if Dionysus invented Aperol Spritz.
+Hedonism (all the party animals are found here), history (with Venetian, Byzantine and all types of influences), and glamour blend beautifully.
+One moment you’re photographing the windmills, the next you feel like Dionysus himself, drunk out of your mind.

 Santorini